1-d Ising model using Kronecker sum and Kronecker product: Preleminaries

-\\ Kronecker product is an operation on matrices of arbitrary sizes.
-In the next sections, we will be interested only in Kronecker product of square diagonal matrices.
-For diagonal matrices $S (2\times 2)$ and $T (m\times m)$,:
+Kronecker product is an operation on matrices of arbitrary sizes.
+It is important to note that Kronecker product is associative however, non-commutative.
+Moreover, it is distributive over the usual addition, i.e., $(A + B)\otimes C = A \otimes C + B \otimes C$.
+In the following sections, we will mostly deal with square diagonal matrices, therefore, it is convenient to use the following notation.
+For diagonal matrices $S (2\times 2)$ and $T (m\times m)$, only taking into account the diagonal entries, one can write $S = diag(s_{11}, s_{22})$ and $T = diag(t_{11},... ,t_{mm})$, with Kronecker product as,